mandelbrot-project/memo/README.rst

 Documentation
 ------------------
 For documentation, see our `readthedocs`_.
-Different examples of application and comparison to other MS/MS based metrics are avalable `here`_ and notebooks are available on `GitHub`_.
+Different examples of application and comparison to other MS/MS based metrics are available `here`_ and the corresponding notebooks are available on `GitHub`_.

 Publication
 -----------